bitovi/bitops/docs/lifecycle.md

     * Run any `bitops.after-deploy.d/*.sh` scripts

 ### Environment Variables
-Plugins can export environment when a value is specified in a ops_repo level `bitops.config.yaml`.
-These environment variables are prefixed with `BITOPS` and their plugin name.
+Plugins can export the environment when a value is specified in an ops_repo level `bitops.config.yaml`.
+These environment variables are prefixed with `BITOPS_` and their plugin name.

-So for example, if the terraform plugin exported the environment variable BUTTER_FLAG, it would be accessible in the lifecycle hooks by referencing;
+So for example, if the terraform plugin exported the environment variable `BUTTER_FLAG`, it would be accessible in the lifecycle hooks by referencing `BITOPS_TERRAFORM_BUTTER_FLAG`.

-`BITOPS_TERRAFORM_BUTTER_FLAG`